regnarg/bc/text/changedet.md

 Before diving into change detection, we have to understand a bit about the structure of Linux filesystems and filesystem APIs.
-If terms like *inode*, *hardlink*, and *file descriptor* are familiar to you, you can safely skip this section.
+If terms like *inode*, *hardlink*, *file descriptor*, and `openat` are familiar to you, you can safely skip this section.
 Most of what is being said here applies to all Unix-based operating systems, however, some details might be specific to Linux.